-Bush, Obama blasts water off Trump's back
+Bush, Obama blasts will be water off Trump's back

 After all, what better endorsement could there be of an anti-establishment campaign targeting Washington elites and a broken political system, than running foul of the two previous presidents from each political party?

 It seems unlikely that once he leaves office he will settle into the chummy former presidents club and be seen yukking it up at the President's Cup golf tournament, as Bush, Obama and Bill Clinton were recently.
-It's almost impossible to believe or instance, given their history, that he will show up -- or be invited -- for the opening of his successor's presidential library.
+It's almost impossible to believe, for instance, given their history, that he will show up -- or be invited -- for the opening of his successor's presidential library.

 Trump also has a torrid personal history with both men, dating to his Birtherism campaign against Obama, and the defanging of Bush's brother Jeb, the establishment GOP's top hope for the nomination in the 2016 race.